Dainius Adomaitis

-Dainius Adomaitis (born 19 January 1974) is a Lithuanian former professional basketball player and the head coach for Alvark Tokyo of Japan's B.League.
+Dainius Adomaitis (born 19 January 1974) is a Lithuanian professional basketball coach and former player.
+He was most recently the head coach for Alvark Tokyo of Japan's B.League.

 Professional career

 He started his career in Statyba Vilnius.
 Later he moved to Žalgiris Kaunas and became champion of the EuroLeague.
 After the successful season in Žalgiris Kaunas he moved to Zucchetti Montecatini, but he did not fit there.
 Therefore, he moved to Anwil Włocławek, and later to Śląsk Wrocław and finally in 2003 he arrived to BCM Gravelines.
 He became the captain of this team just a year later.
 Nevertheless, at the end of 2006–2007 season during the change of coaches, he left to Barons/LMT Riga.
 In August 2009 he announced the end of his career.

 National team career

 Adomaitis was a member of the Lithuanian national team, which won the bronze medal at the 2000 Olympic Games.

 Coaching career

 On 22 August 2009 he was named an assistant coach of the Polish team Czarni Słupsk.
 On 23 March 2010 he was promoted to be the head coach of the team.

 In June 2012, he signed a contract with Anwil Włocławek to be the head coach, but he was fired the same year because of bad team results.
 On 19 November 2012 he joined the Lithuanian team Lietuvos rytas Vilnius as assistant coach of head coach Darius Maskoliūnas.
 After shortly performing as the head coach of Lietuvos rytas, he joined Juventus Utena and was named best coach of the 2014–15 LKL season.

 In 2015, he joined Neptūnas and was once again named best coach of the LKL season after coaching Neptūnas to the LKL finals.

 On 21 June 2018 Adomaitis was hired as head coach by Rytas Vilnius of the Lithuanian Basketball League.
 On 2 June 2020 Adomaitis and Rytas Vilnius agreed to mutually part ways after both sides could not agree on a contract extension.

 On 14 January 2021 Adomaitis signed as head coach with Hapoel Jerusalem of the Israeli Basketball Premier League.
-On 9 April 2021 the two sides parted ways.
+On 9 April 2021, he parted ways with the club.

 On 18 December 2021 Adomatis signed with Neptūnas Klaipėda for the rest of the season.

 On 1 July 2022 it was announced that Adomaitis signed with Alvark Tokyo which competes in Japan's B.League.
+In June 2026, he parted ways with the club after four seasons.